 Your lender may require additional documentation depending on your unique financial situation.

-Potential homebuyers should know that it is vital to complete your VA loan application as accurately as possible.
+Important Tip: It is vital to complete your VA loan application as accurately as possible.
 Not disclosing key facets about your finances or refraining from providing requested documentation will delay the VA loan process and may result in loan denial.

 VA lenders rely on an Automated Underwriting System (AUS) – a computer program that instantly evaluates a borrower’s eligibility – to determine a buyer’s preapproval status.